OrkWard/asdf-python-binary/README.md

 - `ASDF_PYTHON_STANDALONE_ARCHIVE`: choose the archive flavor.
 Supported values: `install_only` (default) or `install_only_stripped`.
 - `ASDF_PYTHON_STANDALONE_TARGET`: override the detected target triple (e.g. `x86_64-apple-darwin`).
 - `ASDF_PYTHON_STANDALONE_LIBC`: when on Linux, choose `gnu` (default) or `musl`.
+- `ASDF_PYTHON_STANDALONE_RELEASES`: comma-separated list of release tags to search (e.g. `20251217,20241105`).
+Use this to include older Python lines like 3.8 that are not present in the latest release.

 ### Notes